 We submit to Christ's Lordship.
 We gladly proclaim and submit to the unique and universal Lordship of Jesus Christ, the Son of God, humanity’s only Saviour from sin, judgement and hell, who lived the life we could not live and died the death that we deserve.
 By his atoning death and glorious resurrection, he secured the redemption of all who come to him in repentance and faith.

 We follow the Great Commission.
 We gladly accept the Great Commission of the risen Lord to make disciples of all nations, to seek those who do not know Christ and to baptize, teach and bring new believers to maturity.

 We wait for Jesus' return.
 We rejoice at the prospect of Jesus’ coming again in glory, and while we await this final event of history, we praise him for the way he builds up his church through his Spirit by miraculously changing lives.

 James is a graduate of the College of William & Mary (go Tribe!) where he studied Political Science.
 During college and immediately after graduation, he worked in the government sector in Washington, DC, before teaching middle school for two years.
 He received his Master of Divinity from Trinity School for Ministry in Ambridge, PA.

 Most recently, James worked for three years in a pastor/church planting training program at The Falls Church Anglican in Falls Church, VA.
 He is passionate about building and pastoring a family of Christians who by the worship of their lives and their witness will reach Williamsburg and beyond with the uniquely good news of Jesus Christ.

-When he isn't preparing sermons he enjoys meeting neighbors at the Kingswood Pool, playing board games with his wife, Anna, throwing a stick to their dog, Luther, and spending time with his children, Alder and Elliot.
+When he isn't preparing sermons he enjoys meeting neighbors at the Kingswood Pool, playing board games with his wife, Anna, throwing a stick to their dog, Luther, and spending time with his children, Alder, Elliot and Ridley Grace.

 Anna Swynford - Director of Worship and Arts